• FAQ

 Located at 7110 Old Wolf Bay Road in Palatka, Silver Bay offers convenience, comfort, and connection in one thoughtfully designed community.

-An elderly couple, outdoors sharing a hot cup of liquid (maybe tea or coffee).Looking Ahead
+An elderly couple, outdoors sharing a hot cup of liquid (maybe tea or coffee).How Silver Bay Is Built Around What Today's Retirees Actually Want

 Disclaimer: Every effort is made to ensure the accuracy of the information in this article.
 Please credit silverbaypalatka.com when sharing and re-posting.

-Filed Under: Active Senior Living, manufactured Homes Tagged With: active adult community Palatka, manufactured homes Palatka FL, Senior Living Palatka
+Filed Under: Active Adult Living, Manufactured Homes Tagged With: active adult community Palatka, manufactured homes Palatka FL, Senior Living Palatka

 Lot Rent vs HOA Fees vs Property Taxes: Which Costs Less in Retirement?